 Woodbury: Brian Faber was really gung-ho about the idea.
 It was obviously a huge, huge expense and a huge undertaking, but as I understand it, it was a way to get our name out there in front of so many people and really establish Zia.
 If we could get Zia at Coachella, it would help make our name synonymous with independent record store culture.

-In 2016, Zia launched a new store in Mesa, its first-ever there.
-In a New Times story about the opening, Faber stated the chain “[grows] steadily and we do it with measured care.”
+New Times story about the opening, Faber stated the chain “[grows] steadily and we do it with measured care.”
 Currently, there are eight stores in metro Phoenix, Tucson, and Las Vegas.

 Hummel: They’ve kept the number of stores at a manageable level.
 They haven’t tried expanding into New Mexico and Colorado.
 There have been a lot of chains in this country that have gone down because they got too big or didn’t listen to their customers.
 But Zia has kept it the right size and kept their eye on the ball.